Merith997/predict_rating/README.md

 ## **EXAMPLES:**
 Given the datasets mentioned above in the Introduction part as the examples, here are the implementation of the solutions:
     * MovieLens Small Dataset:
 ### Step 1: Start the neo4j server

+Since the dataset is not a small one, the community edition is preferred, over the Desktop version.

 ### Step 2: Setting constraints and importing MovieLens data from GroupLens

+In order to calculate faster, and avoid duplicates, the constraints are added above.
+In the process of importing the ratings from ratings.csv, the User class is also created to link their id and the ratings to respective movies.

 ### Step 3: After setting the constraints, initiate the relationships per methods

+#### Method 1 - Movie Similarity:

+In this case, the similarity depends on 2 factors: the common genres, and user's rating of movies that are similar to those that the test user watched.

+The common genres are calculated by Jaccard Similarity, while the viewer's rating is based on cosine similarity.

+#### Method 2 - User Similarity:

+In this case, the similarity depends on 1 factor: the common movies and their genres.

+The common genres are calculated by Jaccard Similarity, while the viewer's rating is based on cosine similarity.

+### Step 4: Calculate the predictions and compile them to count the number of acceptable predictions

+At this step, the result above can be applied to any amount of users (as the id is inserted into the list, and can be changed anytime using the randomly selected user query).
+Above, the query returned a result as the user id, the respected number of prediction that perfectly matches with the data, within 0.5 rating, and then the rest.

-### Step 4: Export the data result as files needed
+### Step 5: Export the data result as needed, in this case, to Gephi

+After using Gephi in conjunction with APOC's own procedure query, the data can be visualized such as above.

 ## **DRAWBACK:**
 Currently the prediction is based solely on the genre category, where as incorporating the gnome would further details the separation.
 This however, is based on a scoring system, and therefore would need additional scoring between each relevant relationships seen above.